Ravenslash/Mega-isotherm-project/README.txt

 scripts contains miscellaneous useful scripts for plotting, model fitting, working with lots of data at once, etc.

+depreciated, true to its name, contains depreciated scripts

 Plans/ideas for improvement: